Access your medical records

 Medical records hold information about you.
 They are also sometimes called health records.

-You'll have separate records for any NHS service you go to including your GP surgery, hospital, dentist or opticians.
+You'll have separate records for any NHS service you go to including your GP practice, hospital, dentist or optician.

-You will need to contact each NHS service separately.
+You will need to contact each NHS service separately in writing.

-Your GP record includes information like any conditions or allergies you have and any medicine you're taking.
+Your GP record includes information on any conditions or allergies you have and any medicine you're taking.

 Those patients that have an NHS account or use the NHS App will automatically be given access to more information added to their GP record from December 2022 onwards.
 This includes letters, test results and appointment notes.